 MEMORANDUM OF UNDERSTANDING

-This Memorandum of Understanding is entered into this ____day of May, 2019, by and between Gow Media (“Gow”), __________________________________ and Vegas Sports Information Network, Inc.(“VSiN”), 3033 Simpson Street, Evanston, Illinois 60201 (individually a “Party” and collectively, the ”Parties”).
+This Confidential Memorandum of Understanding is entered into this ____day of May, 2019, by and between Gow Media, LLC, a Texas Limited Liability Company located at 5353 W Alabama Street, Suite 415, Houston, Texas 77056 (“Gow”), and Vegas Sports Information Network, Inc., a ___________ Corporation located at 3033 Simpson Street, Evanston, Illinois 60201 (“VSiN”).
+Gow and VSiN are referred to herein individually as a “Party” and collectively as the “Parties”.

 Background: Over the past several months, the Parties have discussed plans for Gow to handle various aspects of the launch of a terrestrial radio platform utilizing VSiN’s content, tentatively titled “Point Spread Radio” (“PSR”).
 The parties have agreed that Gow will manage affiliate sales, affiliate relations, advertising sales, distribution of shows, and accounts receivable/payable for PSR programming supplied to Gow.
-The Parties are now in agreement that to proceed further, they should enter into this binding Memorandum of Understanding (“MOU”).
-While they are in agreement in doing so, they have also determined that no partnership, joint venture or joint business entity will be created.
+The Parties are now in agreement that to proceed further and have agreed to enter into this binding Confidential Memorandum of Understanding (“MOU” or “Agreement”).
+They have also determined that no partnership, joint venture or joint business entity will be created.
 Instead, they will continue their efforts to build their individual businesses and to pursue their individual business goals.
 It is well established that Gow possesses unique and valuable skills and expertise in the field of terrestrial radio, and similarly, VSiN has demonstrated its skill and expertise in operating a digital network dedicated to providing actionable information for sports betters.
 Nothing in this MOU is intended to give one party influence over the other in the methods and strategies which each Party is pursuing.
 Instead, this MOU is designed to recognize that by VSiN associating with Gow for the distribution of VSiN content, that each Party can benefit by enhancing the operations of each company.
 The terms of this MOU shall control and regulate the relationship the Parties wish to pursue.
 The Parties now desire to enter into this agreement to govern their working relationship, until either Party desires a more formal customary long-form agreement.
 However, it is the intent of the Parties that the terms and conditions of this MOU be fully binding upon them.

 MUTUAL UNDERSTANDING